bavla/NormNet/data/natalija/README.md

 # Natalija

-We read in R the data from the file
+We read in R the data from the file `UssrX2018.csv` and export it as Pajek net file `UssrX2018.net`
 ```
 > source("https://raw.githubusercontent.com/bavla/Rnet/master/R/Pajek.R")
 > setwd("C:/Users/batagelj/Documents/papers/2021/normNet/natalija")